What sets Phoenix Media Co-operative apart from most media outlets is that we have a radically democratic structure.

 At the moment, we’re volunteering our time.
 If you can, please support us so we can survive and grow.

-Our current worker-members are Brian Finlay, Carole Concha Bell, Ed Sykes, Eliza Egret, Emma Parsons, Fiona Edwards, Fréa Lockley, Glen Black, John McEvoy, John Ranson, Leila Taleb, Lyndon Mukasa, Nathan Sparkes, Oz Lockley, Rachael Boothroyd, Rasika Sittamparam, Ruby Oakwood, Slava Zilber, and Tom Anderson.
+Our active worker-members include Ed Sykes, Eliza Egret, Emma Parsons, Fréa Lockley, Glen Black, John Ranson, Leila Taleb, Lyndon Mukasa, Rasika Sittamparam, Slava Zilber, and Tom Anderson.

 Most of us currently live in the UK but, unlike many other media outlets, we’re not London-based.